 I first saw these wonderful waterfalls when I was on the Deccan Odyssey trip.
 It was fun to watch the waterfall from the luxury of my personal cabin.
 Minutes later we were all discussing the view.
 Since the time we moved to Goa, I have seen them many times on different trains that I have taken.
 However, it is now that we got an opportunity to visit the waterfalls to admire them in full glory.

-Story of Dudhsagar Waterfalls
+A story of Dudhsagar Waterfalls

 Dudhsagar literally means the ocean of milk.
 Here is the story that tells us how it got the name.

 The legend is that there was a lake in the western ghats.
 This is where a princess used to come for bathing every day with her friends.
 After the bath, they used to drink milk – as much as a jug of milk.
 One fine day as they were playing in the lake a young man passed by.
-He stopped to look at the maidens in water.
-The maidens to save their dignity poured the milk in a way that it created a curtain of milk.
+He stopped to look at the maidens in the water.
+The maidens to save their dignity poured the milk in a way that created a curtain of milk.